LyuboDias/adzuna/README.md

 ## How to run tests:

 - Jest 'npm run test' (tetsing if component renders, checking against snapshot for any changes)
-- Cypress 'npm run cypress' (runs in chrome with viewport of 1280 x 800, testing inputs for Name, Email and Description and after submiting checks for 'Thank You' modal)
+- Cypress 'npm run cypress' (runs in chrome with viewport of 1280 x 800, testing inputs for Name, Email and Description and after submiting checks for 'Thank You' modal, at the end we have report in "cypress/report/" comming from 'mochawesome' config inside 'cypress.json')